frederic-perez/AmE-dictionary/data/dictionary.md

 __guile__ :two::hammer:
 __guileless__
 __guillotine__ _n_ :mega:
+__guilt complex__ _idiom_ A very strong and persistent feeling of guilt regarding something or some event.
 __guilt__ :mute:[g~~u~~ilt]
 __guilty pleasure__ _idiom_ Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people. _I know these gossip magazines are trashy, but reading them on my commute home is my guilty pleasure!_
 __guinea pig__ :mega: